-Six weird Swedish Christmas foods to try if you're brave
+Six bizarre Swedish Christmas foods to try only if you're very brave

 3. Dip in the pot

 No, this isn’t something that happens when a bad Christmas meal provokes an upset stomach.
-Rather, dip in the pot (dopp i grytan) is a way of making the most of the Swedish Christmas ham by dipping bread into the reduced broth that the pork was cooked in.
+Rather, dip in the pot or dunk in the stew (dopp i grytan) is a way of making the most of the Swedish Christmas ham by dipping bread into the reduced broth that the pork was cooked in.

 It’s also one further reminder of the aforementioned Swedish habit of naming things very, very literally.